Nicolas Fiévé

 cinema decorator, Bernard Fiévé.
 In 1993, he became a member of the Centre National de la Recherche Scientifique (CNRS) and in 1996 he joined the Collège de France’s Japanese Civilization research team.
 In 2007, he was elected Professor at the Historical and Philological Sciences Department at the École Pratique des Hautes Études (EPHE), where he teaches the history of pre-modern (16th to 19th centuries) Japanese urbanism, architecture and gardens.
 He is a member of the Accademia Ambrosiana, Milan.
-Nicolas Fiévé is currently Director of the École française d'Extrême-Orient (EFEO), or French School of Asian Studies.
+In 2022, Nicolas Fiévé was appointed Director of the École française d'Extrême-Orient (EFEO), or French School of Asian Studies.